 The play's rendering of the island environment similarly lends itself to a dual reading.
 Posthumanist theory, particularly through Braidotti's vision of distributed subjectivity, reveals the play's ecological entanglements-its refusal to partition agency neatly between human and non-human domains.
 Rosi Braidotti's vision of posthuman subjectivity does not rest upon the fragile pedestal of human exceptionalism; rather, it drifts, it shifts, negotiating a tangled life among humans, nonhuman creatures - zoe - the dense and trembling earth - geo - and the machinic breath of technology - techno (Van der Voet et al. 2023; Jun et al. 2021).
 No longer can we cleanly sever the human from the nonhuman, no longer pretend that agency is ours alone to wield.
-What emerges instead is a fragile and collective we?
-Compression vithout excepts instead is a fragile and collective we?
-Compression vithout excepts in the of forces whose separateness was always something of a necessary fiction.
+What emerges instead is a fragile and collective "we," a congregation without borders, a chorus of forces whose separateness was always something of a necessary fiction.